Updated: 11 February 2021

 The following plan has been put together mostly by our Training & Safety officer Carolyn Hinton.
 As a club we must operate under these new standard operating procedures in order to be compliant with government restrictions and those adopted by the pools where we hire lanes.
-Please familiarise yourself with these new procedures before attending your first squad.
-A maximum of 20 swimmers is allowed per squads.
-If more than 20 show up, then the last ones to arrive over 20 will be asked to swim in the public lanes (we do not anticipate this happening to start).
+Please familiarise yourself with these procedures before attending your first squad.
+A maximum of 10 swimmers per lane is allowed per squads.
+If more show up, then the last ones to arrive over the limit will be asked to swim in the public lanes (we do not anticipate this happening to start).

 North Sydney Masters: Standard Operating Procedures (COVID-19)